chendaniely/2016-pydata-carolinas-pandas/README.md

 ## Covered in the tutorial

 1. Pandas DataFrame basics
-3. Data assembly
+2. Data assembly
-4. Missing Data
+3. Missing Data
-5.

 ## Not covered in the tutorial

-2. Pandas data structures
-5. Tidy Data
-6. Plotting
+4. Plotting

 # Setup